Tuition costs to study at Webster University Geneva

 Enrollment Deposit (following admission)

-Once accepted, in order to confirm your intent to attend Webster University Geneva, the next step is to pay a deposit of CHF 1,500.
+Once accepted, in order to confirm your intent to attend Webster Geneva Campus, the next step is to pay a deposit of CHF 1,500.
 This deposit will confirm your plan to enroll, and permit Webster to preregister you for courses.
 The deposit will appear as a credit on your student account and will be deducted from your first term tuition invoice.

 Housing Deposit (optional)